Lenhard Ng: Mathematical work

 Ng works in contact and symplectic geometry.
 His Ph.D. thesis and several other papers concern Legendrian knots, and his best-known work applies symplectic field theory to derive invariants of (topological) knots.
-More precisely, the conormal bundle of a knot embedded in the three-sphere is a Legendrian torus inside the three-sphere's unit cosphere bundle (a contact five-manifold).
+More precisely, the conormal bundle of a knot embedded in the three-sphere is a Legendrian torus inside the three-sphere's unit ecosphere bundle (a contact five-manifold).
 Relative contact homology produces symplectic invariants of this pair, which give topological invariants of the knot.
 Ng computed the linearized contact homology in this case, providing an entirely combinatorial model for it which is a powerful knot invariant.

 Recognition

 He was included in the 2019 class of fellows of the American Mathematical Society "for contributions to Floer homology and low-dimensional topology and service to the mathematical community".